Discover how we transformed ART COLOGNE’s digital presence and helped them unlock new business opportunities.

 Solution: To avoid blindly acting on client feedback, we evaluated all change requests during development using an impact-effort matrix and compared them against the critical tasks defined in "sprint 0".
 This helped the client understand how their decisions would affect timelines and budget.

-Challenge: Change the clients perception of "rising systems".
+Challenge: Change the clients perception of our company.

 Solution: Inspired by our internal review sessions, I invited the client to a feedback session after every milestone.
 This approach transformed frustration into actionable insights on both sides.